charlieschwabacher/gestalt/README.md

 `-` or `=` characters.

-Arrows with identical labels and types at their head and tail are matched, and the combination of their cardinalities determines how the relationship will be stored in the database.
+Arrows with identical labels and types at their head and tail are matched, and the combination of their cardinalities determines how the relationship between their types will be stored in the database.

-A plural arrow also indicates that a field should be a Relay connection - Gestalt will create `PostsConnection` and `PostEdge` types, and update the type of the `posts` field to `PostsConnection`.
+A plural arrow also indicates that a field should be a Relay connection - Based on the directives in the example above, Gestalt would create `PostsConnection` and `PostEdge` types, and update the type of the `posts` field to `PostsConnection`.
 In addition to the relay connection arguments, if any scalar fields on the parent type are indexed, Gestalt will add an `order` argument to connection field and create a `PostsOrder` enum type allowing the connection to be sorted.

-Based on the edge directives in the example above, Gestalt will calculate how to store and query the relationship efficiently - if we are using a Postgres adapter, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.
+Gestalt will calculate how to store and query relationships efficiently - continuing with example above, if we are using the `gestalt-postgres` adapter, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.

 Arrows can be extended to represent more complex relationships: